Skip to main content

 How Do Different Laws Interact to Protect Me

-The legal protections for your are layered, with different statutes governing different types of data and scenarios.
+The legal protections for your health information are layered, with different statutes governing different types of data and scenarios.
 Understanding their interplay is essential for a complete picture of your privacy rights.
 While HIPAA provides a broad shield, GINA and the ADA offer more specialized protections that are always in effect for wellness programs, regardless of their structure.

 Here is a breakdown of how these primary laws function in the context of a wellness program: